apache/druid/docs/release-info/migration-guide.md

 ## Migrate to front coded dictionary encoding

 Druid encodes string columns into dictionaries for better compression.
 Front-coded dictionary encoding reduces storage and improves performance by optimizing for strings that share similar beginning substrings.
-See See []().
+See [Migration guide: front-coded dictionaries](migr-front-coded-dict.md) for more information.
 -->